Breast Cancer – Everything you need to know about the causes, treatments, and prevention

 A healthy immune system remains your body’s best defense.
 Not only is a weak immune system a major reason patients have cancer — and cancer itself can further weaken the immune system.

-Beta glucans help regulate the immune system, making it more efficient.
 In addition, beta glucans stimulate white blood cells (lymphocytes) that bind to tumors or viruses and release chemicals to destroy it.

-Beta Glucan has been approved in Japan, Australia, South Korea, and Taiwan as an immunoadjuvant therapy for cancer.
+Beta glucan has been approved in Japan, Australia, South Korea, and Taiwan as an immunoadjuvant therapy for cancer.
 In fact, helping with cancer is just the beginning with Beta Glucan.
 There have thousands of studies showing the product can protect against infections, lower your cholesterol, lower blood sugar, reduce stress, increase your antibody production, heal wounds, help radiation burns, overcome mercury-induced immunosuppression (like Thimerosal, used as a preservative in vaccines), help with diabetes, and even naturally prevent metastasis (or the spreading of your cancer).